-Languages › French Learn How to Conjugate "Saisir" (to Seize) in French A Lesson With the Essential Conjugations of a Regular Verb Share Flipboard Email Print vernonwiley Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by Laura K. Lawless Updated January 30, 2019 A regular French verb, saisir means "to seize."
+Languages › French Learn How to Conjugate "Saisir" (to Seize) in French A Lesson With the Essential Conjugations of a Regular Verb Share Flipboard Email Print vernonwiley Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By Laura K. Lawless Updated January 30, 2019 A regular French verb, saisir means "to seize."
 It's a relatively easy verb to conjugate and this lesson will show you how to say things such as "she seized" in the past tense and "we are seizing" in the present tense.
 The Basic Conjugations of Saisir Many French students fear verb conjugations because there are so many words to remember.
 While these can be a challenge, a verb like saisir is just a little easier because it is a regular -ir verb.
 This means you can apply the same endings you learned with similar verbs to this one.
 The first step in any conjugation is to identify the verb stem.
 For saisir, that is sais-.
 With that, you can find the appropriate endings to apply using the indicative mood chart.
 Simply find the subject pronoun you need, then match that to either the present, future, or imperfect past tense.
 You'll get results such as je saisis (I am seizing) and nous saisirons (we will seize).
 Present Future Imperfect je saisis saisirai saisissais tu saisis saisiras saisissais il saisit saisira saisissait nous saisissons saisirons saisissions vous saisissez saisirez saisissiez ils saisissent saisiront saisissaient The Present Participle of Saisir As a regular -ir verb, you'll add -issant to the verb stem of saisir to form the present participle.
 This produces the word saisissant.
 Saisir in the Compound Past Tense You will use saisir's past participle saisi to form the compound past tense.
 In French, this is known as passé composé.
 The only other requirement is a present tense conjugate of the auxiliary verb avoir.
 For example, "I seized" is j'ai saisi and "we seized" is nous avons saisi.
 More Simple Conjugations of Saisir Should you have doubts about something being seized, you can use the subjunctive forms of saisir.
 The conditional, on the other hand, is used in an "if...then" sentence.
 You should only encounter the passé simple and the imperfect subjunctive in written French as these are literary tenses.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je saisisse saisirais saisis saisisse tu saisisses saisirais saisis saisisses il saisisse saisirait saisit saisît nous saisissions saisirions saisîmes saisissions vous saisissiez saisiriez saisîtes saisissiez ils saisissent saisiraient saisirent saisissent The imperative is used most often in exclamations and short, direct statements.
 This is the one time when the subject pronoun is not required, so you can shorten tu saisis to saisis.
-Imperative (tu) saisis (nous) saisissons (vous) saisissez Learn How to Conjugate "Réunir" (to Reunite) in French How to Conjugate "Préparer" (to Prepare) in French Learn How to Conjugate "Téléphoner" (to Call) in French Learn How to Conjugate "Tourner" (to Turn) in French Learn How to Conjugate "Oublier" (to Forget) in French Learn to Conjugate "Traverser" (to Cross) in French Learn How to Conjugate the French Verb "Réfléchir" (to Reflect) Learn How to Conjugate "Réduire" (to Reduce) in French Learn How to Conjugate "Placer" (to Place) in French Learn How to Conjugate "Obéir" (to Obey) in French Learn How to "Missed" in French Using "Manquer" Here's How to Conjugate "Pratique" (to Practice) in French Learn How to Say "Produced" and "Producing" in French How to Conjugate Mentir (to Lie) in French Learn How to Conjugate "Revoir" (to See Again) in French Learn to Say "I Influenced" in French Using "Influencer"
+Imperative (tu) saisis (nous) saisissons (vous) saisissez Learn How to Conjugate "Prêter" (to Loan) in French Learn How to Conjugate "Obéir" (to Obey) in French How to "Missed" in French Using "Manquer" Learn How to Conjugate "Remplir" (to Fill) in French The Conjugations of "Pluerer" (to Cry) in French How to Conjugate "Valoir" (to Value) in French Learn How to Say "Singing" and "Sang" in French Learn How to Say "She Is Blushing" in French Using "Rougir" How to Conjugate "Préparer" (to Prepare) in French Learn to Conjugate the French Verb "Tuer" (to Kill) Learn How to Conjugate "Placer" (to Place) in French Learn to Conjugate "Répondre" (to Answer) in French Learn How to Say "Mowed" and "Mowing" in French To Return: How to Conjugate "Retourner" in French Learn How to Say "I Broke" in French Using "Rompre" Learn How to Say "Protected" in French Using "Protéger"